Home

 ISA-Tab for intuitive collection of metadata

-The most user-intuitive format of the ISA metadata framework is ISA-Tab.
+.
 As the name suggest, it's a tabular format.
 Hence, you can view the files in a spread-sheet program of choice.

 Comparison of the ISA file types.
 Grey cells: keys.
 White cells: values.